Are Children Born Here Australian Citizens?

 Where both parents are in Australia on visas but they hold different visa types, the child will acquire the ‘best’ status.
 This means that if the mother is on a temporary visa but the father is on a permanent visa, the child will be granted a permanent visa.

-When a person who is in Australian on a temporary visa has a baby with an Australian citizen and the parents then separate, the child has Australian citizenship but the foreign parent does not automatically have the right to stay in Australia.
+When a person is in Australia on a temporary visa and has a baby with an Australian citizen and the parents then separate, the child has Australian citizenship.
+However, the foreign parent does not automatically have the right to stay in Australia.
 If the non-citizen parent in this situation wants to remain in Australia, they will have to apply for a permanent visa and this application may or may not be successful.
-A negative decision will mean they will not be able to remain with their child.
+A negative decision will mean they will not be able to remain in Australia with their child.

 If a child is born to parents who are not citizens and the child is ‘ordinarily resident’ in Australia until he or she reaches the age of ten, the child becomes eligible for citizenship at the age of ten.
 A child in this situation is still eligible to become a citizen if they have been temporarily absent from Australia during this period so long as their regular home has been Australia.
 To determine this, the department will look at:

 - how long the child has lived in Australia;

 - whether the child considers Australia their home;

 - whether the child has had a period of absence from Australia and the nature of that absence;

 - if the child had a period of absence from Australia, whether they retained their right to re-enter Australia during their absence;

 - the nature and extent of the child’s ties to Australia such as whether their family is here, whether they attended school and their involvement in the community.

 If the child was removed from Australia before they reached their tenth birthday and did not retain the right to re-enter the country, they will not be considered ‘ordinarily resident’ in Australia and will not be eligible for citizenship.